Babylonian astronomy: Cosmology

 In contrast to the world view presented in Mesopotamian and Assyro-Babylonian literature, particularly in Mesopotamian and Babylonian mythology, very little is known about the cosmology and world view of the ancient Babylonian astrologers and astronomers.
-This is largely due to the current fragmentary state of Babylonian planetary theory, and also due to Babylonian astronomy being independent from cosmology at the time.
+This is largely due to the current fragmentary state of Babylonian planetary theory, and also due to Babylonian astronomy and cosmology largely being separate endeavors.
 Nevertheless, traces of cosmology can be found in Babylonian literature and mythology.

-In Babylonian cosmology, the Earth and the heavens were depicted as a "spatial whole, even one of round shape" with references to "the circumference of heaven and earth" and "the totality of heaven and earth".
-Their worldview was not exactly geocentric either.
-The idea of geocentrism, where the center of the Earth is the exact center of the universe, did not yet exist in Babylonian cosmology, but was established later by the Greek philosopher Aristotle's On the Heavens.
-In contrast, Babylonian cosmology suggested that the cosmos revolved around circularly with the heavens and the earth being equal and joined as a whole.
-The Babylonians and their predecessors, the Sumerians, also believed in a plurality of heavens and earths.
-This idea dates back to Sumerian incantations of the 2nd millennium BC, which refers to there being seven heavens and seven earths, linked possibly chronologically to the creation by seven generations of gods.

 Omens

 It was a common Mesopotamian belief that gods could and did indicate future events to mankind through omens; sometimes through animal entrails, but most often they believed omens could be read through astronomy and astrology.
 Since omens via the planets were produced without any human action, they were seen as more powerful.
 But they believed the events these omens foretold were also avoidable.
 The relationship Mesopotamians had with omens can be seen in the Omen Compendia, a Babylonian text composed starting from the beginning of the second millennium on-wards.
 It is the primary source text that tells us that ancient Mesopotamians saw omens as preventable.
-The text also contains information on Sumerian rites to avert evil, or “nam-bur-bi”.
-A term later adopted by the Akkadians as “namburbu”, roughly, “[the evil] loosening”.
+The text also contains information on Sumerian rites to avert evil, or “nam-bur-bi”, a term later adopted by the Akkadians as “namburbu”, meaning roughly, “[the evil] loosening”.
 The god Ea was the one believed to send the omens.
 Concerning the severity of omens, eclipses were seen as the most dangerous.

 The Enuma Anu Enlil is a series of cuneiform tablets that gives insight on different sky omens Babylonian astronomers observed.
 Celestial bodies such as the Sun and Moon were given significant power as omens.
 Reports from Nineveh and Babylon, circa 2500-670 B.C., show lunar omens observed by the Mesopotamians.
 "When the moon disappears, evil will befall the land.
 When the moon disappears out of its reckoning, an eclipse will take place".